Dogs are Unavoidable but You Can Coexist Peacefully!

 • Mantras and Affirmations: Repeat calming phrases like, “I will be OK,” or “This moment will pass.”
 These are used by psychologists in a variety of disciplines to help people with anxiety to stay in the moment and learn that they are capable of facing their fears.

-Regularly practicing these techniques away from the fear stimulus can improve your ability to manage and treat symptoms of anxiety, cynophobia or other fear.
+Regularly practicing these techniques away from the fear stimulus can improve your ability to manage and treat symptoms of anxiety, cynophobia or other fears.
+The most important thing is to keep trying to face your fear of dogs, rather than avoiding encountering dogs.
+Avoidance behaviour will only make fear worse as it conditions your mind to see dogs as a real threat.

 If you cannot find a way to control or overcome your fear, you might want to seek treatment from a mental health professional about additional treatment options such as cognitive behaviour therapy (CBT) alongside exposure therapy.